 The fearful avoidant attachment style is not included in this quiz, but if you relate to both statements two and three and you find difficult to choose either of them, you are likely to have a fearful avoidant style.
 In this case, I would strongly recommend therapy as research has found a strong link between this attachment style and childhood trauma.

 On the other side, if you have either anxious preoccupied or dismissive avoidant attachment style, therapy is recommended but not necessary.
-By understanding, recognizing and educating yourself you can challenge and change you attachment style.
+By understanding, recognising and educating yourself you can challenge and change you attachment style.

 Read the following statements and identify your attachment style by picking the one you relate to the most.